-I haven’t written a post for my blog in several months.
-I been working on my internet book, “Alive in Christ” and visiting sites authored by church members who have either lost faith or are in one of the many phases of losing their faith.
+I’ve been visiting sites authored by church members who have either lost faith or are in one of the many phases of losing their faith.

 The title of this post makes an important point.
 I’ll restate the title in the form of a question: Why do some church members allow their faith to be compromised or even lost because of unanswered or unanswerable questions about church history/doctrine?

 Recently, a church member and founder of a hard-hitting website I frequent, one that is particularly adapt at portraying church history and doctrine in unfavorable light, resigned his church membership.
 In a public letter to his Stake President he said his website offered only the truth.
 He didn’t seem to understand why the church was considering taking action on his membership when everything on his website was “factual”.
 In the end, he decided to resign his membership to save everyone time and trouble.

 As I read his letter, I recalled an aphorism: The greater our island of knowledge the greater our beach of wonder.
 This saying can be viewed in several ways.
 I’ll apply it to those who see the world through the eye of faith.
 Our island of faith is surrounded by a beach of wonder where, out of necessity, there are issues that challenge our faith.
 This world was designed to try our faith (Abraham 3:25-26).
 In this world there are going to be questions that challenge faith; some questions may even be unanswerable.
 The author of the website didn’t seem to grasp the simple definition of faith: complete trust or confidence in someone or something.